shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Asking God.md

 ---
 published: true
 description: "I don't recall what I fully meant here.
 A lot of these poems were written in attempts to commune with my own developing id."
+prompt: "a scribbled drawing of the dream coming apart under the footfalls on worn paths"
+model: "DALLE-3"
 ---

 I asked God once

 On our evening walk